Audrey's desire to help others understand human behavior led her to study psychology. She specialises in Self-Limited Thinking.

 - Choose friends that build you up, not ones that tear you down.
 A friend will bring out the best in you.

 - Learn to forgive yourself.
 Do not dwell on the negative.

-- See situations in an objective way.
-"I did the best I could and I'm proud of myself."
+- See situations objectively.
+"I did the best I could, and I'm proud of myself."

 - Volunteer often and contribute to your community which will have a positive effect on your self-esteem.